Propagandalf-7/masters/final_seminar/Presentation.md

 two-dimensional model be used as an intermediate step, as this should mitigate some complexities that we'll discuss in the numerical results.

-In this article we will dicuss and replicate the results of the article, up to 5 significant digits.
+For this literature study of the article we will dicuss and replicate the results of the article, up to 5 significant digits.
 We also extend the results to a comparison of a two-dimensional cantilever beam to a three-dimensional cantilever beam.

 #########################################################################################################